-I'm doing a new weekly comic about the ad biz for mediapost.com.
-Go to the NEWS dropdown menu and click on stan mack's realMAD.
+I'm doing a weekly comic about the ad biz for mediapost.com. here's a link to the ARCHIVE.

 NYC Boomers!
 Relive your misspent youth and visit my Market page: I'm selling copies of my "Real Life Funnies."
 1975-1995.

 Also available on the same page is my graphic history: Taxes, The Tea Pary, and Those Revolting Rebels.

 My co-author, Susan Champlin, and I are available to visit schools and talk about our graphic novels, Road to Revolution! and Fight for Freedom.